Traditionally Modern Food

 Method:

 • Mix with onion, hing and salt.
-If required add some more water for the batter
+If required add some more water and adjust the batter

 IMG_8496